 How much does a counselling session cost?

-Counselling fees in London vary between £50 to £70.
-My hourly rate is £65, unless agreed differently.
+Counselling fees in London vary between £55 to £100.
+I have a sliding scale.
+My fee per 50 minute session is between £65 to £85.
+We will discuss the price within our first session.
 Payment is in advance by direct bank transfer or cash.
 If you are unable to attend I request 48 hours’ notice.